-Not Assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR Not assessed (NA) Q: NR A: NR C: NR
+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

 Not assessed.

-.
-Thompson et al. (2004) demonstrated that Semibalanus balanoides, kept in aquaria, ingested microplastics within a few days.
+Thompson et al., (2004) demonstrated that Semibalanus balanoides, kept in aquaria, ingested microplastics within a few days.
 However, the effects of the microplastics on the health of exposed individuals have not been identified.
 There is currently no evidence to assess the level of impact.
+Not relevant.
+Wave action on exposed shores is likely to generate high levels of underwater noise.
+Other sources are not considered likely to result in effects on the biotope.

+Electromagnetic changes

+No evidence (NEv)

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+No evidence.

-Electromagnetic changes No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR q: NR A: NR C: NR Q: NR A: NR C: NR 'No evidence'.
-Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Underwater noiseNot relevant (NR)Not relevant (NR)Not relevant (NR)changesQ: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NR